 If you are unsuccessful in your application, we will securely archive the information you have provided to us after we have finished the selection process.

 If you are successful and enrol as a student of the RA Schools, we will use your data for the purposes of your studentship and will keep your data as a record of our RA Schools students.
 On graduating from the RA Schools, you will then become part of our RA Schools alumni and we will contact you in relation to alumni and RA Schools activities, unless you tell us you would rather not hear from us.

 We are committed to protecting the privacy of the young people who engage with us through our website, our events and our courses and classes.
-When we collect data about a child or young person aged under 16, we will make it very clear as to the reasons for collecting this data and how it will be used and ensure we have consent from a parent or guardian.
+When we collect data about a child or young person aged under 16, we will make it very clear as to the reasons for collecting this data and how it will be used.
+If you are under 13 we will ensure we have consent from a parent or guardian.